-A discount of 5% on tuition only is allowed when two or more members of the same family (unmarried, dependent children) are enrolled simultaneously as full-time students at the college and or academy.
+A discount of 5% on tuition only is allowed when two or more members of the same family (unmarried, dependent children) are enrolled simultaneously as full-time students at the college and/or academy.

-Students who pay annual room, board, tuition and fees in advance by check, cash or wire transfer are entitled to a 5% discount on tuition only.
+Students who pay annual room, board, tuition, and fees in advance by check, cash, or wire transfer are entitled to a 5% discount on tuition only.
 (Credit card payments do not qualify for any discount.)
 Students may be eligible for both of the above discounts.
+When both discounts are applied, the second 5% applies to the 95% paid.